2025aa05159/2025aa05159-IR-Assignment-2-ir-lifecycle-crawl-and-rank/README.md

 **Format & Processing:**
 Regardless of the source (CSV or Live Web), documents are normalized into unified in-memory metadata dictionaries (Titles, URLs, Source) mapped to raw textual content.
 The ingestion pipeline rigorously filters out duplicate documents before passing the clean tech data into the text mining engine.

-**Format & Processing:**
-Regardless of the source (CSV or Live Web), documents are normalized into unified in-memory metadata dictionaries (Titles, URLs, Source) mapped to raw textual content.
-The ingestion pipeline rigorously filters out duplicate documents before passing the clean data into the text mining engine.
 ## 3. Project Structure
 This repository maintains a fully decoupled, modular architecture: